aazhbd/ArtWeb/README.md

 # ArtWeb

-ArtWeb is a fast, secure, feature rich, scalable web application framework for PHP5, using Symfony2 components integrating with the best practices of MVC.
+ArtWeb is a fast, secure, feature rich, scalable web application framework for PHP, using Symfony2 components integrating with the best practices of MVC.

 It's easy to start: